Armenian Cuisine, a Real Paradise for any Gourmet

 The glory of Armenian cuisine extends far beyond the country's borders.
-Armenian food derives most of its magic from the great abundance, quality and freshness of its locally sourced ingredients.
+Armenian food derives most of its magic from the great abundance, quality, and freshness of its locally sourced ingredients.
 Armenian cuisine is based on a concept of food quality that is defined by three interconnected principles: good, clean and fair.

 Armenian Wine and the Legendary Brandy

-Armenia is also famous for its wine and brandy.
-Wine making is part of the Armenian culture.
-Armenian wines provide something for every occasion and in every form, from delicate whites through robust reds to wonderful dry or sweet sparkling wines, and from simple table wines to some of the most expensive and sought.
+Armenia is one of the oldest wine making regions in the world and wine is an ancient part of its culture.
+Armenian wines provide something for every occasion and in every form, from delicate whites to robust reds to wonderful dry or sweet sparkling wines, and from simple table wines to some of the most expensive and sought.

 Armenian brandy is renowned worldwide (winner of several awards), and was considered by the late British Prime Minister, Sir Winston Churchill, as his favorite.
 The generous sun of the Ararat Valley, the fertile land, and the quality of water gives the Armenian brandy its gold color and extraordinary taste.

 The most popular Armenian beers are Kotayk and Kilikia.
 Recently, there are more microbreweries opening around Yerevan that serve draft beer.